top of page

 CURRENT ALTERNATIVES

 Following initial screening during Phase 1, which included consideration of stakeholder input on the 15 alternatives, seven alternatives were advanced for further study, two east-west alternatives and four north-south alternatives.
-During Phase 2, up to three of these alternatives will be advanced for near-term implementation of bus lanes to support new BRT service upon receipt of more in-depth analysis and stakeholder input.
-All promising alternatives, regardless of their recommendation for near-term BRT implementation, will be included in the Vision Plan as Bus Priority Corridors where Rapidbus type improvements, including transit priority and more frequent service, could be provided.
+During Phase 2, the alternatives were narrowed down to five, with a Hybrid East-West Alternative and four North-South Alternatives.
+The alternatives continue to be studied to advance the more feasible ones for near-term implementation of bus lanes to support new BRT service upon receipt of more in-depth analysis and stakeholder input.
+All promising alternatives, regardless of their recommendation for near-term BRT implementation, are included in the Vision Plan as Bus Priority Corridors where rapidbus-type improvements, including transit priority and more frequent service, could be provided.
 The Vision Plan segments not selected for short-term implementation could be considered for long-term implementation in future years.

 North-South Routes – as of July 2022